zin-yes/gamma_engine-old/README.md

 ![Bricks](https://imgur.com/0v1vkQy.png)
 ![Rusted Iron](https://imgur.com/tZvtTqv.png)

 Currently this repository is experimentational and has a lot of loose ends that need thightening up.
 E.g. there is only one type of light component, that being PointLight.
-All these issues and more will be addressed once I have more time on my hand after getting everything fleshed out.
+All these issues and more will be addressed once I have more time on my hand after getting everything fleshed out, and after I create a deferred rendering system.

 ## Current Features:
     - Object and component system like the alpha version of Gamma Engine.